ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 `cost(100, 101, 0) = infinity`

 The game is unwinnable here since we need 101 well-dressed people but only have 100 spaces left.
-Next let's consider the case:

-`cost(1, 1, 0)`

-Here we want to compute the expected number of rejections needed to fill the venue when there's only one space left and we need one well-dressed person.
-The most obvious policy is to accept anyone who is well-dressed, i.e. anyone in $$\{W,WY\}$$.
-How many rejections will it take to find a person who qualifies?
-Each person we encounter has a $$P(W) + P(WY) = 17.85\% + 14.4\% = 32.25\%$$ chance to qualify.
-Using the formula for [expected number of trials to first success](https://en.wikipedia.org/wiki/Geometric_distribution) we expect to see an acceptable person after:

-$$1/p = 1/(0.3225) \approx 3.1$$ attempts.

-Since we accept the person on the attempt we find them, on average we will reject 2.1 people.
-Accepting this person immediately fulfills all our requirements, giving us `cost(1, 1, 0) = 2.1`.
 Finally, let's consider a non-trivial example of the cost function:

 `cost(10, 5, 5)`

+Here we want to compute the expected number of rejections needed to fill the venue when there's ten spaces left and we need five well-dressed people and five young people.
 It's not clear what the optimal policy is yet, but we can start by assuming we accept anyone in $$\{W,Y,WY\}$$.
-We can compute the number of attempts we'll need to find an acceptable person using the formula from before.
-In this case, the probability of finding an acceptable person is $$17.85\% + 17.85\% + 14.4\% = 50.1\%$$, so the expected number of attempts is:
+How many rejections will it take to find a person who qualifies?
+Each person we encounter has a $$17.85\% + 17.85\% + 14.4\%$$ $$= 50.1\%$$ chance to qualify.
+Using the formula for [expected number of trials to first success](https://en.wikipedia.org/wiki/Geometric_distribution) we expect to see an acceptable person after:

 $$1/p = 1/(0.501) \approx 1.99$$ attempts.